 whether this program is the right fit for you, and helping you access the

 resources that will best help you make informed decisions and achieve your

 About Energy Audits

-An energy audit of an agricultural producer or rural small business will be conducted by an approved auditor, who inspects buildings, processes, and equipment to measure efficiency and identify improvements that can save energy.
-An audit will determine opportunities to reduce energy use and costs, and can help prioritize improvement projects based on energy savings, payback period, and other factors.
+An energy audit of an agricultural producer or rural small business will be conducted by an approved auditor who inspects buildings, processes, and equipment to measure efficiency and identify improvements that can save energy.
+For businesses considering investing in renewable energy like solar to offset energy usage, making energy efficiency improvements first can reduce the size (and costs) of the renewable project they’ll need.
+An audit will determine opportunities to reduce energy use and costs, and can help prioritize projects based on energy savings, payback period, and other factors.

 Federal, local, and utility funding

 may be available to rural small businesses and agricultural producers for making energy improvements, and an energy audit is often a required step.
 For example, an energy audit is required when applying to the USDA Rural Energy Assistance Program, which offers both grants and loan guarantees to rural small businesses and agricultural producers for energy efficiency and renewable energy projects.